MarkSchu/walkthrough/README.md

   5. Sass for styling
   6. Webpack for build
   7. A SQL database management system for local persistence
+  8. Unit testing with Jest
+  9. Logging with `electron-log`

 ### High Level Archicture